 “A blog is a great way to figure out what you want to do with yourself because writing regularly is a path to self-discovery.” – Penelope Trunk.

-Blogging is a great way to improve your writing.
+Business blogging is a great way to improve your writing.
 Due to the pressure of deadlines, and scrutiny from readers, it can make your writing crisp, concise and creative.

 “Easy reading is damn hard writing.” – Nathaniel Hawthorne

-Uses for Writing in an Organization
+Uses for Business Blogging in an Organization

 - White papers and Case studies.